northy/knockin-on-headers-door/presentation/pages/2-what-are-modules.md

 Modern tool for consuming external code:

 - Packages components and encapsulate their implementations
-- Reduces opportunities for violations of the ODR
 - Designed to co-exist but minimize reliance on the preprocessor

 <v-click>